London underground church: Under Henry Barrow

 The puritans Henry Barrow and John Greenwood were converted to Separatism – now known as Brownism after the Norfolk Separatist Robert Browne – around 1586.
 The pair joined and revived the London Underground Church.

 The church met in fields in summer and houses in winter, from 5am, sometimes worshipping all day.
-The rejected written liturgy as ‘babbling in the Lord’s sight’ and allowed any member to preach.
-According to a visitor, ‘In their prayer, one speaketh and the rest do groan or sob or sigh, as if they would wring out tears.’
+They rejected written liturgy as 'babbling in the Lord's sight' and allowed any member to preach.
+According to a visitor, 'In their prayer, one speaketh and the rest do groan or sob or sigh, as if they would wring out tears.'

 The underground church, as taught by Barrow and Greenwood, believed that churches had to be voluntary communities of committed believers, and that the Church of England, which coerced the whole population into joining, was therefore not a true Church.
 They published their ideas in numerous books, printed through an illegal smuggling operation, in the Netherlands.

 A service in the house of one Henry Martin was raided on 8 October 1587 in the west London parish of St Andrew-by-the Wardrobe.
 21 people were arrested, including Greenwood.
 Barrow visited him in the Clink prison on 19 November and was not allowed to leave.
-The pair were indicted under the 1581 Recusancy Act at the 1588 Newgate Sessions, fined £260, then moved to the Fleet prison.
+The pair were indicted under the Recusancy Act 1581 at the 1588 Newgate Sessions, fined £260, then moved to the Fleet prison.

 The Archbishop's men now went beyond catching the congregation while meeting, and started raiding individual's home.
 Roger Jackson and Thomas Legate were taken from their beds and arrested for having writings by Barrow, without warrant.
 William Clarke, was jailed for complaining about the procedure.
 Quintin Smythe's feltmaking workshop was raided, revealing Brownist writings and a Bible, so he was kept in irons in Newgate.
 John Purdye was arrested and tortured in Bridewell.
 Seven died within 19 months.

 On 13 March 1589, church members presented a petition directly the Queen, for which three were arrested.
-The petition complained that they faced ‘daily spoiling, vexing, molesting, hurting, pursuing, imprisoning, yea, barring and locking them up close prisoners in the most unwholesome and vile prisons’.
+The petition complained that they faced 'daily spoiling, vexing, molesting, hurting, pursuing, imprisoning, yea, barring and locking them up close prisoners in the most unwholesome and vile prisons'.
 They said they were held without trial and appealed for an audience with the Privy Council.
-On 18 March, Barrow was interviewed by the Council, where he called the Archbishop of Canterbury, John Whitgift, to his face, ‘a monster, a miserable compound’.
+On 18 March, Barrow was interviewed by the council, where he called the Archbishop of Canterbury, John Whitgift, to his face, 'a monster, a miserable compound'.
 Other prisoners were interviewed before an episcopal court.